fikertekiflu/alx-higher_level_programming/0x00-python-hello_world/README.md

-this is reade me file
+this is pthon high level programming